-Not only do Lobsters not mate for life, but the male lobster pretty much gets it on with every female lobster that comes a knockin.
+The truth is that not only do Lobsters not mate for life, but the male lobster pretty much gets it on with every female lobster that comes a knockin’.
 With lobsters, the female seeks out the male.
-Occasionally, a line will even form outside the male’s little lobster home, with each female waiting her turn for some lobster lovin.
+Occasionally, a line will even form outside the male’s little lobster home, with each female waiting her turn for some lobster lovin’.

-There’s only one problem; the male lobster has no interest in mating.
+There’s only one problem- the male lobster has no interest in mating.
 He’d rather go out and fight some more with the other males.
 The females, however, have their ways to convince him maybe he’d rather be a lover not a fighter… at least for a short while.
-In this case, she does so by essentially drugging him and then having her way with him. (works every time)
+In this case, she does so by essentially drugging him and then having her way with him.

-First, when a mature female lobster is ready to molt, the female lobster will approach the dominant male’s den.
+Specifically, first, when a mature female lobster is ready to molt, the female lobster will approach the dominant male’s den.
 She will then give off a pheromone and wafts it into his den.
-The male will then emerge from his den with claws raised ready to attack (he’s got a one track mind, but it’s not for sex).
-The female will then continue to piss on him from nozzles under her eyes (this is where the pheromone comes from).
+The male will then emerge with claws raised ready to attack.
+(He’s got a one track mind, but it’s not for sex).
+The female will then continue to pee on him from nozzles under her eyes; yes, this is where the aforementioned pheromone comes from.
 As he smells the pheromone in the female pee, he will become somewhat more docile and less interested in fighting temporarily.
-The female will then turn away submissively or more likely will respond by briefly fighting the male before giving up, letting him win.
+The female will then either turn away submissively or more likely will respond by briefly fighting the male before giving up, letting him win.

 With her chosen partner’s ego sufficiently stroked and his body sufficiently pissed on, the female will place her claws on the male lobster’s head, caressing it.
 They will then go into his den.
 From this point, assuming the female lobster doesn’t have a headache, the female lobster will take off her clothes (no, really!); she sheds her hard outer layer making her extremely vulnerable.

 The male lobster then either chooses to eat her or puts on some Marvin Gaye and gets to business.
-Generally, he’ll do the latter; occasionally though, if he’s not sufficiently under the influence of her lady piss, he will decide to do the thing male lobsters are best at, namely attacking one another.
-Given she’s, at this point, completely defenseless.
-If he chooses to attack her, she makes for an easy snack before letting in the next lady in line (Got to keep up your energy!
-Being the top male lobster is hard work; fighting by day, lobster lovin by night).
+Generally, he’ll do the latter; occasionally though, if he’s not sufficiently under the influence of her lady pee, he will decide to do the thing male lobsters are best at, namely attacking one another.
+Given she’s, at this point, completely defenseless, if he chooses to attack her, she makes for an easy snack before letting in the next lady in line.
+(Got to keep up your energy!
+Being the top male lobster is hard work; fighting by day, lobster lovin’ by night.)

-If he decides to go the Marvin Gaye route, he will gently turns her limp body over on to her back, being careful not to tear her very soft fleshy bits (women hate that).
-He then will very gently mate with her.
+If he decides to go the Marvin Gaye route, he will gently turn her limp body over on to her back, being careful not to tear her very soft fleshy bits (women hate that).
+Finally, he’ll very gently mate with her.

 After the deed is done, he’ll let her stay in his den for a week or so until her hard shell grows back.
 While she is without her shell and very vulnerable, he will protect her by doing what he does best, beating up all the other male lobsters in the area.
-Once her shell has grown back, he’s no longer attracted to her because she’s gained so much weight since they got together… and not pissing on him; so he kicks her out.
+Once her shell has grown back, he’s no longer attracted to her because she’s gained a ton of weight since they got together… and is no longer peeing on him; so he kicks her out.
 At this point, the next lady lobster in line will take her turn with him.

-So next time you’re sitting down to a nice plate of freshly boiled lobster, you can feel a little less guilty about eating the lobster, as you didn’t just rob some poor creature of its life-mate like PETA will tell you.
-You did however just have a living creature boiled alive so… mmmmm; now that’s tasty, tasty murder.
+So next time you’re sitting down to a nice plate of freshly boiled lobster, you can feel a little less guilty about eating the lobster, as you didn’t just rob some poor creature of its life-mate.
+You did, however, just have a living creature boiled alive so… mmmmm; now that’s tasty, tasty murder.